 My home city of Liverpool

 I studied English Literature for both my Batchelor’s and Master’s degrees and wrote my thesis for the latter on: ‘Women’s Pursuit of Fulfilment in the Mid-Victorian Novel’.

 The three focal novels of this thesis were:

 I looked at not just how women lived in the Victorian era and how they were represented in the literature of the time but what it was that they wanted; what their own brand of feminism was before there was even such a term coined and the breakthrough protagonists of these particular novels.

 The Victorian era fascinates me for countless reasons but it was an especially interesting time period to study given it was pre-women’s vote, with a powerful female monarch who did not believe in women’s rights herself but post seminal texts such as Mary Wollstonecraft’s ‘Vindication of the Rights of Woman‘ (1792).

 This work ended up being somewhat prophetic as soon after graduating, I decided to explore a life outside of the prescribed norms and do something solely just for me after years of feeling that I had to adhere to just what was expected of me.
 The themes I explored in my MA thesis of women being empowered to do exactly what they want to do in life, continued into my own reality then later back again into my writing.

 My MA thesis on ‘The Woman’s Pursuit of Fulfilment in the Mid-Victorian Novel’

-After studying for a degree in English Literature, a PGCE (secondary school teaching qualification) five years of being a high school English teacher in England and my MA graduation, I decided to move abroad and made sure I did!
-Anyone who knows me, knows that once I get a ‘bee in my bonnet’, that is it.
+After studying for a degree in English Literature, a PGCE (secondary school teaching qualification) five years of being a high school English teacher in England and my MA graduation, I decided to move abroad to learn a new language and immerse myself within a different culture.